UncleHanWei/Batch_Python_Program_Verify/README.md

 # Batch Python Program Verify

 ## About
-As a TA(teach assistant) of Programming Class, it is very annoying to test students' homework assignments one by one.
+As a TA(teaching assistant) of Programming Class, it is very annoying to test students' homework assignments one by one.
 So I wrote this to helping me verify if students' homework assignments have the correct file name, and correct excute result.